 December 13, 2013

-By By Glenn Burkins
+By Glenn Burkins, QCityMetro

 When last we spoke with Henry Rock, the New York transplant was looking to start an “entrepreneurs academy” in conjunction with the Urban League of Central Carolinas.
 Since then, he has gotten some financial backing.

 The goal of the program is to provide entrepreneurial training to young men of color.
-Rock said he believes that entrepreneurship is one way to begin tackling some the social and economic issues that beset our communities.
+Rock said he believes that entrepreneurship is one way to begin tackling some of the social and economic issues that beset our communities.

 With funding now in hand and the program set to launch, Rock said he still needs volunteers willing to serve as coaches and “accountability partners” for the young men.”